 AdCare Rhode Island Pays Tribute to Veterans

-Substance use disorders (SUD) impact many individuals, including our war heroes and veterans.
-Active-duty service members and veterans alike have risked the ultimate sacrifice for the good of our country.
-The gravity of this weight, the trauma, in addition to the experiences on the battlefield have led some down a path towards alcohol and/or drug misuse.
+Substance use disorders (SUD) impact many individuals, including our war heroes and Veterans.
+Active-duty service members and Veterans alike have risked the ultimate sacrifice for the good of our country.
+The gravity of this weight, the trauma, in addition to the experiences on the battlefield, have led some down a path toward alcohol and/or drug misuse.
 AdCare Treatment Centers, located in Rhode Island, is a rehab facility that provides a Salute to Recovery program dedicated to the needs of these heroic individuals.

 In the same vein as its parent company, American Addiction Centers (AAC), a nationwide leader in addiction treatment, AdCare offers hope to those who may feel there is none.
 On October 8, 2021, AdCare celebrated the opening of the “Walk of Peace & Hope,” which is dedicated to “those who have faced war within and without.”
 It’s a peaceful trail on the facility property that was inspired and developed by the staff itself.

-The celebration consisted of remarks from a veteran currently in treatment, a ribbon-cutting ceremony with Mr. Trapassi and Admissions Supervisor Michelle Lavoie cutting the ribbon, and a dedication led by Kayla Cunningham dedicating a bench in memory of her brother, Andrew Cunningham.
+The celebration consisted of remarks from a Veteracrn currently in treatment, a ribbon-cutting ceremony with Mr. Trapassi and Admissions Supervisor Michelle Lavoie, and a commemoration led by Kayla Cunningham dedicating a bench in memory of her brother, Andrew Cunningham.
 Ms. Lavoie named the walkway; her inspired words were chosen from a naming contest entry.
 And Ms. Cunningham had the opportunity to honor her late brother, who passed away in 2018, with part of the bench inscription wording: “Music is a Safe Kind of High.”

 The staff and guests had the pleasure of walking along the trail and taking in the beauty and tranquility of nature, and afterwards reconvened in the dining room at the end for camaraderie and delicious refreshments.